nsbarr/self-therapy/content/posts/my-first-post.md

 *Nick decides to end the session.
 The system generates structured data that summarizes the essential qualities of the part.
 This data is saved across sessions, so in a future session Nick can do further work on this part, or learn how it relates to other parts.*

-### Session 2: Deepening a relationship with an Exile
-{TODO: NEED TO FIND SOMETHING LESS VULNERABLE / MAYBE USE SOMEONE ELSE}

 ### Generating a parts map with Midjourney
 <!--{{< marginnote ind="⊕" >}}<span id="activation">![Activation](/activation.png) Activating a Part in Order to Access It, from *Self-Therapy*</span>{{< /marginnote >}}-->